Topics » In The Kitchen » Cooking Power-Packed Whole Grains

 2. Three Bean Bulgur Chili

 Bulgur is one of my favorite grains to cook with a slow cooker.
-I like to make a big batch of bulgur and use in recipes like tacos and spaghetti, because it adds a ground beef texture and soaks up the flavors of the dish you are preparing.
+I like to make a big batch of bulgur and use it in recipes like tacos or spaghetti because it adds a ground beef texture and soaks up the flavors of the dish.

 Try These Great Grain Recipes: